sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ![eclipse blank workspace dark](lab1media/media/eclipsedarkinit.png).

-If you didn't end up switching to this darkest dark theme, then your eclipse would look more like the image below.
+If you didn't switch to this darkest dark theme, then your eclipse would look more like the image below.
 This is from a previous version, so the windows open may be slightly different.